katlogic/WindowsD/README.md

 * Custom signed driver 0day is used.
 * 32bit support (Win8+ secureboot).
-* It can actually coexist with vbox, does not depend on VT support in CPU and it even triggers if the driver is already present as we try to load it under different name.
+* Can coexist with vmware/vbox as the exploit is not based on those (and hence does not need CPU with VT support either).
 * The vulnerable driver is WHQL signed, so it works even on systems restricted to WHQL via secureboot env.
 * We automate `reset ci_Options` -> `load unsigned` -> `ci_Options restore`